Narotam-Mishra/react-query-learning/ReadMe.txt

 # While fetching data sometimes we need to transform data into a format that the frontend component can consume, the backend have their own convention and frontend have a different convention.
 To help with such scenarios, react query provides a 'select' configuration option which we can specify on the 'useQuery' hook.

 # 'select' is a function which automatically receives API data as an argument.

+## Lec 13 - Custom Query Hook (6:12)

+# For large application, custom query hook can be very useful for code reusability purpose.

+#